 As well as the usual Catalan traditions, you can attend a concert of Habaneras.
 These are the songs that returned immigrants from Cuba brought back to Catalonia.
 An unmissable part of this concerts is enjoying the music with a glass of ron cremat.
 This is a special mixed drink made with rum, sugar, coffee beans, cinnamon and species that is burned for a few minutes and served warm.

 Children will surely enjoy the cercavila del canó.
 On the Saturday of the festival a Napoleonic French general walks the streets of Barceloneta shooting a cannon on wheels.
 This tradition started over 100 years ago and it is still going.
 The cannon is certainly noisy but there is a surprise with each bang: it also shoots candy for the kids!

-Linked to the activities of La Mercè, the BAM (Barcelona Acció Musical) will bring more than 40 bands to play live in the city.
+Linked to the activities of La Mercè, the BAM (Barcelona Acció Musical) will bring many national and international bands to play live in the city.
 The concerts take place in public spaces of El Raval neighbourhood and in the old Damm Beer factory and they are free of charge.

 Catalonia’s National Day: La Diada (11th September)

 This is more of a political event and you will definitely come across it if you are visiting in Barcelona on September 11th.
 Catalonia’s National Day, also simply knows at La Diada, mourns the loss of the medieval Catalan institutions on this day in 1714.
 Obviously, not a celebration but a commemoration.